WhitakerLab/WhitakerLabProjectManagement/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Any other topics

 * Would love to hear more about Neurohackademy if there's time

+KW: These are all fantastic updates Georgia!
+Well done!!
+Thank you :sparkles:

 ---